 4. Dark, Leafy Greens

-Dark, leafy greens such as kale and spinach are excellent foods for brain injury patients.
-Not only are they some of the most nutrient-dense foods on earth, they also contain high levels of omega-3.
+Dark, leafy greens such as kale and spinach are excellent foods for survivors of brain injuries.
+Not only are they some of the most nutrient-dense foods on earth, dark, leafy greens also contain high levels of omega-3.

 Kale in particular contains a high level of B-vitamins.
-B-vitamins improve communication between neurons and boost neuronal repair after TBI.
-Therefore, if you are looking for foods to add to your head injury diet plan, make sure it includes kale.
+B-vitamins improve communication between brain cells and boost neuronal repair after TBI.
+Therefore, kale can be an especially great addition to one’s diet after a head injury.

 5. Walnuts and Pumpkin Seeds